tranfokus/AdjustChallenge/README.md

 ## General usage information
 To run the python script, follow these steps:
 1. Download the script and save to your PC
-2. Open a "Command Promt" (on Windows OS) or "Terminal" (on macOS)
+2. Open a "Command Promt" (on Windows OS) or "Terminal" (on macOS) window and run the downloaded script
-3. Run the script and check the result

 This script will run by simply typing python followed by the file name of the script, e.g. python test1.py.
 If the script is in a different directory from which you are trying to run it, you will need to provide the full path to the script’s file.